Hope Is a Verb: SALT’s Commentary for Advent Week One

 4) Jeremiah has prophesied that Jerusalem will be destroyed — and now declares that the city will be rebuilt and subsequently called, “The LORD Is Our Righteousness” (Jer 33:5; 33:16).
 A descendant of David — “branch” is an ancient messianic title in Zechariah and Isaiah — will emerge as a just leader, ushering in a new era of righteousness and safety.

 5) Reading these stunning, challenging passages during Advent, we may well think of Mary’s “Magnificat,” her song responding to Gabriel’s astonishing news (Luke 1:46-55).
-In its own way, that song is a hymn of praise for apocalypse, for revealing how God is turning everything upside down, lifting up the lowly and bringing the mighty down from their thrones.
+In its own way, that song is a hymn of praise for apocalypse, for revealing how God is turning everything upside down, albeit in a hidden way: lifting up the lowly and bringing the mighty down from their thrones.
 But make no mistake: God’s revolution runs deeper than military victory.
-This will be a revolution of love and justice, a revolution of Spirit and flesh, a revolution of “good news of great joy for all people” (Luke 2:10).
+This will be a revolution of love and justice, a revolution of Spirit and Incarnation, a revolution of “good news of great joy for all people” (Luke 2:10).
 Or as Jeremiah puts it, in “the streets of Jerusalem that are desolate ... there shall once more be heard the voice of mirth and the voice of gladness ... the voice of those who sing” (Jer 33:10-11).

 Takeaways: